AspiringPianist/515Labs_VitalsTrack/README.md

 └── platformio.ini        # PlatformIO configuration
 ```

+Check out `/firmware` for a detailed README on the above.

 ## Script Selection

 - Use corresponding scripts from  `firmware/lib` and copy paste the required cpp in `main.cpp ` and hit `Ctrl+Alt+U` to upload to ESP32 via PlatformIO: